I contact Bangor Chief of Police August 1983

 Mike’s case, I had nowhere else to go for help.

-I told Shuman that I couldn't understand why Pinkham told me what he did about Lionel Cormier and Percy Sargent and then denied it.
+During my conversation on the phone with Shuman I said that I couldn't understand why Pinkham told me what he did about Lionel Cormier and Percy Sargent and then denied it.
 He said I could ask him when I came to the meeting, but I only met with Shuman.

 Shuman admits Percy Sargent was selling his drugs to a undercover DEA drug informant

-This meeting was at the Maine State Police Barracks, where I had first met Pinkham.
+This meeting was at the Maine State Police Barracks, where I first met Pinkham.
 During our meeting Shuman gave me a bs story concerning Percy Sargent, the man Pinkham told me sent a call to have Mike "taken care of."
 Shuman said that Percy Cote (a drug dealer with a long criminal record) was working for them the night Mike was murdered.
 He said that there were times when they had to work that way—use criminals to catch criminals.
-He also said that Percy Sargent did have Mike killed, then said it had nothing to do with the February 17–18, 1981 DEA undercover drug sting that occurred less than four hours before Mike was murdered.
-He said the reason Percy had Mike killed was because of a $20,000 rip-off he and Mike had planned and when Percy was arrested he feared Mike would tell about the rip-off. (see Pinkham's "taken care of" statement above) He didn’t know who Percy contacted to have Mike killed, and he also told me that he didn’t think Mike’s murder would ever be solved because it was drug-related and no one would talk.
+He also said that Percy Sargent did have Mike killed, but that it had nothing to do with the February 17–18, 1981 DEA undercover drug sting that occurred less than four hours before Mike was murdered.
+He said the reason Percy had Mike killed was because of a $20,000 rip-off he and Mike had planned and when Percy was arrested he feared Mike would tell about the rip-off. (see the statement Pinkham took from an inmate on Feb.
+26, 1981 above) He didn’t know who Percy contacted to have Mike killed, and he also told me that he didn’t think Mike’s murder would ever be solved because it was drug-related and no one would talk.

 As I was leaving I saw a door to a room directly across the hall that was nearly closed and the bottom of a man's crossed legs and his shoes behind the door.
 Pinkham was hiding behind the door.